hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 There are 7 _actions_ in Turbo Streams.
 They are:

-* `append` & `prepend`: to add the elements in the target element at the top or at the bottom of its contents, respectively
+* `append` & `prepend`: to insert the elements in the target element at the top or at the bottom, respectively
-* `before` & `after`: to add the elements next to the target element before or after, respectively
+* `before` & `after`: to insert the elements next to the target element before or after, respectively
-* `replace`: will replace the existing element entirely with the contents of the `template` tag in the Turbo Stream
+* `replace`: will replace the existing element entirely with the contents of the _template_ tag in the Turbo Stream
-* `update`: will keep the target and only replace the contents of it with the contents of the `template` tag in the Turbo Stream
+* `update`: will keep the target element and only replace the contents of it with the contents of the _template_ tag in the Turbo Stream
 * `remove`: will remove the element.
-This one doesn't need a `<template>` tag.
+This one doesn't need a _template_ tag.
 It accepts either an instance of a Model or the DOM ID of the element to be removed as a string.

-Which means you will find shorthand methods for them all, like:
+You will find shorthand methods for them all:

 ```php
 turbo_stream()->append($comment);